nus-cs2103-AY2021S1/tp/README.md

 A: Run the program and wait for the terminal to start up.
 Next, type in : “add module [CS2103T]” to add a module called CS2103T. <br/>
 Q: How do you view the zoom links of a particular module?
 A: When the program has started running, enter the following in the terminal : “view [CS2103T]” to view the zoom link for the module called CS2103T.

+## Acknowledgments

+This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).